Pregnancy and Type 2 Diabetes

 When it’s time to welcome your new little one into the world, your healthcare team will monitor your blood glucose levels closely to make sure you have a safe delivery.
 At this time, have your doctors reassess your health to determine the safest time for delivery or what your target blood sugar levels should be when labor occurs.

-After labor, you may experience some blood sugar swings or have better sugar control.
-No worries here — check your blood sugar often and talk with your doctor about resuming or adjusting your diabetes medications.
+After labor, you may experience some blood sugar swings or have better blood sugar control.
+No worries here—check your blood sugar often and talk with your doctor about resuming or adjusting your diabetes medications.
 Be sure to discuss the effects your medication could have on breastfeeding and passage onto your baby.

 Breastfeeding and Weight Loss